Does A Wood Stove Pipe Have To Go Straight Up?

 When it comes to installing a wood stove, one of the most important considerations is the placement of the stovepipe.
 The stovepipe plays a crucial role in directing the exhaust gases out of your home.
 While the traditional method involves running the stovepipe straight up through the roof, there are alternative options that you can consider.
 In this section, we will explore some of these alternative options for wood stove pipe placement.

-See also Can You Paint Teak Wood?
+See also Can You Smoke With Maple Wood?

 1. Through the Wall